fireship-io/fireship.io/hugo/content/style-guide.md

 git checkout -b my-fix
 {{< /highlight >}}

-After making your fix or adding new content, submit a pull request on github.
+After making your fix or adding new content, submit a pull request on GitHub.

 {{< file "terminal" "command line" >}}
 {{< highlight text >}}